rust-lang/rfcs/text/3323-restrictions.md

   mutable within the module rather than mutable everywhere.
 This seems unlikely, as it would be an incredibly disruptive change, and the benefits would have to be significant.
 - Syntax such as `impl(mod)` could be added for clarity as an alternative to `impl(self)`.
+- `impl` and `mut` could be usable without a path if deemed necessary.
+This behavior would be identical to omitting the keyword entirely.